sugalvojau/simple-reactjs-app-in-docker/README.md

 # Simple ReactJS app used with docker

-Simple ReactJS app used with docker
+Simple ReactJS app used with docker.

+You need Travis CI and AWS (Beanstalk, S3, IAM) for this setup to work in the way it is designed to.

+If any issues with AWS Elastic Beanstalk build, see if you need a bigger instance, e.g. t2.small (paid) instead of t2.micro (may be free with trial account).